How to Use Metaphors + Similes in Rap [With Examples]

 Here is a 4-bar example using the courtroom vehicle:

-“I am bringing evidence to the stand tonight / Your honor, these bars are exhibit A, airtight / The jury already decided, you are taking the fall / I rest my case, your career received a life sentence call.”
+“I am bringing evidence to the stand tonight / Your honor, these bars are exhibit A, airtight / The jury already decided, you are taking the fall / I rest my case, your career heard the judge’s final call.”

 Every word stays inside the courtroom.
 That consistency is what makes extended metaphors feel professional instead of random.

-The letter “G” in the word “lasagna” is silent.
+The letter “G” in “lasagna” is silent.
 A real G moves in silence.
 The G is silent.

-- Start with the punchline you want to deliver.
+Pick one quality you want the bar to land on.
 Example: “I am dangerous.”

-Both meanings work simultaneously.
+Both meanings work at the same time.
 That duality is what makes the listener replay the bar.

 How Do You Practice Writing Better Metaphors Every Day?